-10:00 AM-11:00 AM Classes
+10:00 AM-11:00 AM Courses

-- November 19: James Eldridge, MA senator, “The Need for Prison Reform”
+- March 18: James Eldridge, MA senator, “The Need for Prison Reform”

-Bright Moments of Jazz and Rock
+Bright Moments Of Jazz And Rock

 Minimum enrollment 6

 This course celebrates the great bands and stars of pop, rock and jazz.
 We listen to recordings, watch videos and talk about a wide variety of musicians and bands.
 Social, historical and musical context will be provided.
-Examples of the artists included are Fats Domino, Bob Dylan, Beatles, Bonnie Raitt, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Sting, Tower of Power and James Brown.
+Examples of the artists included are Fats Domino, Bob Dylan, Beatles, Bonnie Raitt, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Tower Of Power and James Brown.

 Greater Boston Cultural Institutions